Bathroom Safety Equipment & Tips for the Elderly

 The most basic of safety measures is the grab bar.
 Towel racks can pull out of the wall and will not support an adult’s weight.
 The sink and countertop can be slippery when wet making it treacherous to try to support yourself on it when moving around the room.
 A grab bar is the ideal solution.
 There are two main types of grab bar.

-The first type is rated for body weight leverage like the adjustable clamp-on tub rail which you can attach on the rim of the bathtub to aid in getting into and out of the tub.
+The first type is rated for body weight leverage like an adjustable clamp-on tub rail which you can attach on the rim of the bathtub to aid in getting into and out of the tub.
 A non-slip handle, 300-pound weight capacity, and adjustable height means it will accommodate just about anyone.
 It fits most tubs and comes with rubber pads so it will not damage the fixtures.

 The second kind of grab bar attaches with suction cups and is meant for balance assistance.
 It cannot handle body weight, but can help you keep your balance when moving around the room or stepping into and out of the bathtub.